Book with Tripmasters.com to enjoy mobile app during your trip.

 WHY CHAMPAGNE?

 The winemaking region of Champagne, located in the northeast part of France just 55 miles outside of Paris, is known for its sparkling white wine.
-This is one of the most famous and posh areas of France with many well-known Champagne companies like Moet and Chandon, that have cellars and vineyards.
-This region is intended to enjoy at a leisurely pace if you truly want to appreciate what it has to offer.
+This is one of the most famous areas of France with well-known Champagne companies like Moet and Chandon, that have cellars and vineyards.
+Northwest, in the modern region of Hauts-de-France, Picardy and French Flanders are two areas that have been at the heart of European history for over one thousand years, and whose historical heritage is reflected in their medieval cathedrals and monuments to WWI.
+These regions should be explored at a leisurely pace if you truly want to appreciate what they have to offer.

 FEATURED ITINERARIES: